-The facts are similar to those stated in the Miami-Dade and Broward County cases, except that the Plaintiffs in those cases are the Defendants in this case and the issues relate to sales and surtax.
-The complaint further states that the Online Travel Companies retain the remainder of what they have charged their customers, including the difference between the tax calculated using the wholesale rate and what the tax would be if calculated using the retail rate actually paid by the customer.
+The facts are similar to those stated in the Miami-Dade and Broward County cases, except that the issues relate to sales and surtax.
+The complaint further states that the OTCs retain the remainder of what they have charged their customers, including the difference between the tax calculated using the wholesale rate and the tax calculated using the retail rate actually paid by the customer.